 Skip to Content

-Schedule a Consultation 309-673-0069
+Call or Text for a Free Consultation 309-673-0069

 Surgical sponges left in man’s body for four years

-Mon 19 Nov, 2018 / by / Personal Injury
+Mon 19 Nov, 2018 / by / Personal Injury, Medical Malpractice

 One central Illinois man was shocked to discover the cause of his ongoing discomfort and pain after surgery: two surgical sponges left behind.
 The man received his first operation in May 2014, but long after the procedure, he experienced shortness of breath, high fevers and other signs that indicated an infection.
 Despite receiving antibiotics and other treatment, the symptoms would return, and doctors were unsure of the cause of his recurrent illness.